pkerpedjiev/emptypipes/_posts/2015-03-25-train-travel-times-in-europe-map.md

 countryside.

 Darker blue colors indicate a shorter travel time.
-Click on the images to overlay them on top of open-street maps.
+Click on the images to overlay them on top of open street maps.

 <table>